gabochi/rampcode/README.md

 - open rampcode.pd in your pd
 - download tuto.gede and open it in vim from your rampcode folder
-- that's it, folow the tutorial and it should work :)
+- that's it, follow the tutorial and it should work :)

 ## bugs
 - examine "* " freezes pd